grandrea/xiFDR/README.md

 xiSEARCH outputs results in a .csv file that contains all crosslinked peptide spectrum matches (CSMs) and scores.
 It includes target-target matches, target-decoy and decoy-decoy matches.

 Select the xiSEARCH .csv results file.
 The .fasta database and the .config file used in the search should also be uploaded in the respective boxes if available.
-Fasta and config file are required  to write out results in .mzIdentML format. **These should be set before pressing "read".**
+Fasta and config file are required  to write out results in .mzIdentML format.
+ **These should be set before pressing "read".** See the [xiSEARCH documentation](https://github.com/Rappsilber-Laboratory/XiSearch?tab=readme-ov-file#the-files-tab) for details on what .fasta files generate meaningful accessions, protein names and descriptions in mzIdentML.

 Any prefilters on spectral quality (see below) should be set by ticking the "filter" box.